oracle-quickstart/oci-enterprise-scale-baseline-landing-zone/SANDBOX.md

 7. If no further changes are necessary, return to the Stack Details page, click Terraform Actions, and select Apply.

+## Destroy Resources Using Oracle Resource Manager
+1. If audit log bucket was provisioned, delete this bucket manually.
+2. If flow logs were provisioned, delete these logs manually.
+3. Go to the Stack Details page, then click Destroy.
+4. A pop-up confirmation dialog page will appear.
+Click Destroy again.
+5. Clean up leftover compartments in the OCI console.

 ## Deploy Using the Terraform CLI

 ### Clone the Module

-Clone the source code from suing the following command:
+Clone the source code from using the following command:
 ```
 git clone ADD_URL_HERE
 cd repository_name